 Dr. L.B.
 Herbert began her martial arts training on January 5, 2008 at the Plano, TX.
 Dojo.
 At the 2008 Isshinryu Hall of Fame (IHOF) Tournament in Knoxville, TN. she placed 3rd in Kata and 4th in Kumite.
 She was voted the Most Outstanding Female Karate-ka at both the 2012 & 2013 Gasshuku’s.
 In April 2011, she earned brown belt rank of Ichi-ban, which she held until December 12, 2015 when she earned the rank of Sho-Dan.
 Dr. Herbert earned her Ni-Dan on December 15, 2018.
 She is an instructor and trains at the Plano Dojo.

 Mrs. Grace Murray began her training in June 2010 under Soke Robert Kristensen.
 In the Fall of 2011 she began her training under Sensei Kyle Murray at the Baylor Isshinryu Karate Club.
 At the 2012 Isshinryu Hall of Fame (IHOF) Tournament she placed 1st in kata and 2nd in kumite.
 Mrs. Murray and Sensei Kyle Murray were married in their home town of Coppell, TX.
 In June, 2014 and they welcomed their first child.
 She continued her training throughout her pregnancy and was voted Most Outstanding Female Karate-ka at the 2014 Gasshuku.
 In September 2015, she co-founded the Trophy Club Dojo with Sensei Kyle Murray.
-She earned the rank of Sho-dan on December 12, 2015 with Dr. Herbert and Ms. Espinosa.
-She is an instructor at the Coppell and Trophy Club Dojo’s and continues her training in Grapevine, TX.
+She earned the rank of Sho-dan on December 12, 2015.
+On December 15, 2018 Mrs. Murray earned the rank of Ni-Dan.
+She is an instructor at the Coppell and Grapevine Dojo’s and continues her training in Grapevine, TX.